intel/ipex-llm/docs/mddocs/Quickstart/flashmoe_quickstart.md

 # FlashMoE

-The `FlashMoe` support in `ipex-llm` allows you to run **DeepSeek V3/R1 671B** and **Qwen3Moe 235B** models with 1 or 2 Intel Arc GPU.
+The `FlashMoe` support in `ipex-llm` allows you to run **DeepSeek V3/R1 671B** and **Qwen3Moe 235B** models with just 1 or 2 Intel Arc GPU.

 ## Install
 ### Prerequisites
-Requirements:
-- 380GB CPU Memory
-- 1-8 ARC A770
-- 500GB Disk

-Note:
-- Larger models and other precisions may require more resources.
-- For 1 ARC A770 platform, please reduce context length (e.g., 1024) to avoid OOM.
-Add this option `-c 1024` at the end of below command.
-- For dual-sockets platform, consider enabling `SNC (Sub-NUMA Clustering)` in BIOS and add `numactl --interleave=all` before launch command for *better decoding performance*.

 Check your GPU driver version, and update it if needed; we recommend following [Intel client GPU driver installation guide](https://dgpu-docs.intel.com/driver/client/overview.html) to install your GPU driver.

 ### Step 1: Download and Extract

-Download IPEX-LLM llama.cpp portable tgz for Linux from the [link](https://github.com/ipex-llm/ipex-llm/releases/tag/v2.3.0-nightly).
+1. Download IPEX-LLM llama.cpp portable tgz for Linux from the [link](https://github.com/ipex-llm/ipex-llm/releases/tag/v2.3.0-nightly).

-Then, extract the tgz file to a folder.
+2. Extract the tgz file to a folder.

-### Step 2: Runtime Configuration
-- Open a "Terminal", and enter the extracted folder through `cd /PATH/TO/EXTRACTED/FOLDER`
+3. Open a "Terminal", and enter the extracted folder through `cd /PATH/TO/EXTRACTED/FOLDER`

-- For multi-GPUs user, go to [Tips](#multi-gpus-usage) for how to select specific GPU.
+> [!NOTE]
+> Hardware Requirements:
+> - 380GB CPU Memory for **DeepSeek V3/R1 671B** INT4
+> - 1-8 ARC A770
+> - 500GB Disk

-### Setup
+### Run
 Before running, you should download or copy community GGUF model to your local directory.
 For instance,  `DeepSeek-R1-Q4_K_M.gguf` of [DeepSeek-R1-Q4_K_M.gguf](https://huggingface.co/unsloth/DeepSeek-R1-GGUF/tree/main/DeepSeek-R1-Q4_K_M).

 Change `/PATH/TO/DeepSeek-R1-Q4_K_M-00001-of-00009.gguf` to your model path, then run `DeepSeek-R1-Q4_K_M.gguf`